-I am a psychologist, a student, a fiber lover and a person who wants to explore as deeply as I can the healing world of handcrafts.
+I am a psychologist, a student, a writer, a fiber lover and a person who wants to explore as deeply as I can the healing world of handcrafts.
 I hope to talk with other crafters and fiber artists to learn what they experience when they are working on a project and I will share my own process as I learn new things and work on projects.
 With attention to the inner world while working on a project, we can learn so much about ourselves and the developmental and archetypal stage we are in.

 You do not need to be a psychologist to enjoy this page.

 You do not need to be an expert in any particular craft to enjoy this page.
 I certainly am not!

 I think simply being curious and human are the main ingredients needed to find something meaningful here, because we are all bound together in this textured life.

 Bradie Hansen, M.A., licensed clinical psychologist, archetypal pattern analyst and Weaving a Life leader

 p.s.
 For a little more information on how I got to the place of wanting to make a blog, you can check out my first entry here.